-Today is a visual feast of sightseeing.
-We drive first to the famous Poas Volcano, just outside San Jose, where the view of the volcano from the rim of the crater is breathtaking.
+This morning we enjoy a tour of the Doka coffee plantation.
 Heading towards the Caribbean zone of Costa Rica, we visit the La Paz Waterfall Gardens.
 After a short stroll along spectacular trails, we see the beautiful Magia Bianca Falls and the world’s largest butterfly observatory.

 After breakfast we drive to the Caribbean side of Costa Rica, to the stunning Tortuguero National Park.
 The park has an incredible biological diversity, due to the existence within the reserve of 11 different habitats including rainforest, swamps, beaches and lagoons.
 It is very humid due to its tropical climate and receives 250 inches of rain a year.
 Tortuguero is not accessible by road so we make the final part of our journey by boat.
 We stay at the delightful Evergreen Lodge, on the banks of one of the waterways that make up this extraordinary area.
 After lunch we enjoy a twilight river safari.

 31/03/2019 Tortuguero (BLD)